alexanderlange804/heartcraft/README.md

 ## 🎯 Built for Real Use Cases

 ### For Long-Distance Couples
-When you can't be there in person, a MyHeartCraft link lets you create a shared moment.
+When you can't be there in person, a HeartCraft link lets you create a shared moment.
 The Surprise Photo Puzzle's live dashboard means you can watch them solve it during a video call.
 The Perfect Proposal turns a boring "I love you" text into something they'll screenshot and save.

 ### For Valentine's Week (Feb 7–14)
 Each day of Valentine's Week in India — Rose Day, Propose Day, Chocolate Day, Teddy Day, Promise Day, Hug Day, Kiss Day, Valentine's Day — is an occasion to send something.
 The Perfect Proposal is tailor-made for Propose Day (February 8).
 The Surprise Photo Puzzle works as a couple activity for any day of the week.

 ### For Last-Minute Gifters
 It's 11:47 PM.
 Their birthday is in 13 minutes.
 You forgot.
-MyHeartCraft takes minutes to create and send.
+HeartCraft takes minutes to create and send.
 No shipping, no delivery time, no "arriving in 2–3 business days."
 Instant delivery via a link.

 ### For Creative Proposals
 "What is a cute way to ask someone to be my girlfriend?" — The Perfect Proposal answers this.
 The unrejectable "No" button mechanic makes it playful, low-pressure, and impossible to say no to.
 More creative than a text message, more memorable than a phone call.